 Apart from his professional career as an NBA legend, Kareem Abdul Jabbar is also a notable activist who has used his platform to spread awareness about the true value of African-American culture over the years.
 In 2012, Secretary of State Hillary Clinton officially confirmed him as a cultural ambassador for the United States.
 Sports and Politics

-Make sure you take a road trip to Birmingham and visit the Negro Southern League Baseball Museum.
+Make sure you take a road trip to Birmingham and visit the Negro Southern League Baseball Museum and see first hand how and why there needs to be a relationship between sports and politics.

 120 16th Street South